All Episodes

 But I speak for many of us.

-Um you brought up another brilliant point early today, and that was how this helping out people in foreclosure is going to have them start making their payments.
+You brought up another brilliant point early today, and that was how this helping out people in foreclosure is going to have them start making their payments.

 And having been thrown into a collection effort in a business of mine that's struggling, I'm finding out there are two things, intent and ability.

-And I with everything you've been saying the last half an hour or so, this really kind of ties in with the whole Obama mentality.
+And with everything you've been saying the last half an hour or so, this really kind of ties in with the whole Obama mentality.

 His intent is great.

-People are all tied into intent.
+People are all tied into intent, but what's the ability?

 Of course.